LeaderPortfolio

 Founded Bass Pro Shops

-Began selling fishing tackle from the back of his father's liquor store in Springfield, Missouri.
+Began selling fishing equipment in the back of his father's liquor store in Springfield, Missouri.

 Philanthropic Impact